Fiery Greece train collision kills 29, injures at least 85

 Officials said the army had been contacted to assist.

-Hellenic Train is operated by Italy’s FS Group, which runs rail services in several European countries.
+Hellenic Train, which has added highspeed services in recent years, is operated by Italy’s FS Group, which runs rail services in several European countries.